Ozzie Albies Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.60 team ERA ranks 29th across all league pitching staffs.
+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies give up the second-most home runs in baseball (190 total, 1.5 per game).
+- The Rockies have a 5.58 team ERA that ranks 29th among all MLB pitching staffs.

-- The righty's most recent time out was on Thursday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while giving up four hits.
+- Rockies pitchers combine to allow the second-most home runs in baseball (191 total, 1.4 per game).

-- In 22 games this season, the 26-year-old has a 4.92 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.
+- His most recent time out was on Friday against the Baltimore Orioles, when the lefty went six innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.